 Hercules is the son of Zeus, Sky-father and supreme ruler of the gods of Olympus, and Alcmena, a mortal woman who lived over three thousand years ago.
 Recognizing the need for a champion who would be powerful enough to defend both the Olympian gods and humanity from future dangers she foresaw, Athena, the Goddess of Wisdom, arranged for her father Zeus to sire a half-mortal son to be that champion.
 To accomplish this goal, Zeus came to and seduced the mortal Queen Alcmena in the guise of her husband, King Amphitryon of Troezen.
 Alcmena gave birth to the baby boy who would one day come to be known as Hercules.
 While Hercules was yet a newborn infant, wise and wily Athena duped Zeus' wife Hera, Queen of the Olympians, into breastfeeding the infant boy and thus, inadvertently and unknowingly, bestowing invulnerability upon him through her divine milk.
-The infant Hercules earned Hera's wrath by biting her while he fed.
+The infant Hercules provoked Hera's wrath by biting her while he fed.
 When Hera learned the infant was Hercules, the illegitimate demigod son of Zeus, and that Athena was responsible for him feeding at her breast, she swore vengeance on both Athena and the boy.
 Hercules first demonstrated his enormous strength and heroic potential before he was even one year old by strangling a pair of poisonous serpents Hera had sent to slay him while he slept.

 Of all his mortal accomplishments, Hercules is best known for his celebrated Twelve Labors.
 He performed these labors to atone for killing his wife Megara and their children as well as to prove his worthiness of immortality & godhood to his father, Zeus.
 It was Hercules' weak cousin, hated rival and bitter enemy King Eurystheus who was charged with the duty of dispensing the labors to Hercules.